-No-one wants a dirty pool and the Dolphin range of robotic pool cleaners offers an effective, if not cheap, solution to debris, leaves, dirt, algae and bio-film which are making your pool oftentimes un-swimmable.
+No one wants a dirty pool.
+A Dolphin range of robotic pool cleaners offers an effective, if not cheap, a solution to debris, leaves, dirt, algae, and biofilm that makes your pool un-swimmable.

 With the Dolphin Sigma Robotic Pool Cleaner costing approximately 25% more than the Premier, it is worth reading what the differences are and what you need your pool cleaner to do.